 - What are some of the pros and cons of owning a freeform pool?

 - Is there a difference in the way fiberglass, concrete, or vinyl liner freeform pools are constructed?

-Well, you're in luck because at River Pools Powered by Thursday Pools Manufacturing we have been answering these types of questions for years.
-In fact, in the following video, shot on a construction site of our Wellspring 40 freeform fiberglass pool, I address these questions firsthand.
-Check out the video below:
+Well, you're in luck because at River Pools we have been answering these types of questions for years.
+In fact, in the following video, shot on a construction site of a freeform fiberglass pool, I address these questions firsthand.

 As I mentioned in the video, all freeform pools fall somewhere on a spectrum between maximizing swim space and focusing solely on curve appeal.
 To better understand this, let's take a quick look at two of our freeform pool designs.